eecs394-s18/PAL/README.md

 #### `npm run ios`

-Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.
+Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it (Xcode) installed.

 #### `npm run android`